v3-debug/minimal-mistakes/_posts/2017-10-07-vulnhub-zico2.markdown

 # Conclusion
 Sorry for making this blog so lenghty!
 Sure, it was a long read, but I hope you atleast learnt a thing or two.
 Props to the author - [Rafael](https://twitter.com/rafasantos5) for making such an awesome machine.
 It sure was fun!

-If you have any questions feel free to reach out to me via my [contact page](https://v3ded.github.io/contact/) or comments below.
+If you have any questions feel free to reach out to me on Twitter (@V3ded) or use the comments below.
 ~V3